Vic Beasley: Tennessee Titans

 On March 31, 2020, Beasley signed a one-year contract with the Tennessee Titans.
 He was placed on the reserve/did not report list at the start of training camp on July 28, 2020.
 He reported to the Titans on August 7 and was moved back to the active roster.
 He was placed on the active/non-football injury list on August 11.
 He was activated on September 5, 2020.
 Beasley was waived by the Titans on November 4 after recording only three tackles through seven games.

 Las Vegas Raiders

-On November 23, 2020, Beasley was signed to the Las Vegas Raiders practice squad.
-He was elevated to the active roster on December 5 and December 12 for the team's weeks 13 and 14 games against the New York Jets and Indianapolis Colts, and reverted to the practice squad after each game.
+On November 23, 2020, Beasley was signed to the practice squad of the Las Vegas Raiders.
+He was elevated to the active roster on December 5 and 12 for the team's weeks 13 and 14 games against the New York Jets and Indianapolis Colts, and reverted to the practice squad after each game.
 On December 15, 2020, Beasley was promoted to the active roster.
+In the 2020 season, Beasley appeared in ten games and finished with four total tackles and a forced fumble.

 Vegas Vipers

-Beasley was selected 1st overall in the 2023 XFL Defensive Front Seven Draft, by the Vegas Vipers.
+Beasley was selected by the Vegas Vipers of the XFL with the first overall pick in the 2023 XFL Defensive Front Seven Draft.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

+Arlington Renegades

+On January 5, 2024, Beasley was selected by the Arlington Renegades during the 2024 UFL dispersal draft.
+He signed with the team on January 31.